mahmudulweb/p35/README.md

 - **Colors:** Primary accent + neutral background to emphasize CTAs and visuals.
 - **Animations:** Subtle entrance animations, hover interactions, and scroll-triggered reveals.
   - Implemented with CSS transitions/animations and optionally libraries (AOS, Animate.css) or custom JS.
 - **Images & Assets:** Use high-quality PNG/SVG for logos and hero illustrations.
-Place them in `assets/` folder.

 ---